Armando Montelongo: Other businesses

 Montelongo moved back to his hometown of San Antonio, Texas, from California in 2001 and launched a career as a real estate investor.
 He began offering real estate seminars in 2005 and started Armando Montelongo Seminars in 2008.
 The company's seminars include information on the company's $1,500 three-day workshop as well as for a $25,000 in-person training workshop with Armando Montelongo.

 In 2011 the seminar company was investigated by the Texas attorney general.
 Montelongo settled the case with no admission of wrongdoing, and signed an "Assurance of Voluntary Compliance" outlining 20 conditions that must be met to continue marketing the seminars, including refraining from any false claims and stating that the seminars are primarily a vehicle to sell goods and services.

 In May 2010, Montelongo sponsored an Indy 500 race car with Conquest Racing.
-The driver, Mario Romancini, finished 13th, which placed him as the fastest rookie of the year.
+The driver, Mario Romancini, finished 13th.
 One year later, he sponsored another car with Conquest Racing, driven by Pippa Mann.

 On February 6, 2015, Montelongo was featured on Undercover Boss in which he disguised himself as an electrician, a seminar student, and a call center employee "to see what keeps his real estate investment company on solid ground" and make sure nothing untoward is going on.